-Alongside the hundreds of people who volunteer in our health service there is a growing number and range of individuals who contribute in a voluntary capacity to our Patient Focus and Public Involvement agenda as formal members of a statutory forum (e.g. Public Partnership Forum), on patient councils, networks, groups, or attending committees.
+Alongside the many people who volunteer in our health service there is a growing number and range of individuals who contribute in a voluntary capacity to our Patient Focus and Public Involvement agenda as formal members of a statutory forum on patient councils, networks, groups, or attending committees.
 This policy also broadly applies to all those people, while acknowledging that such groups may be subject to separate guidance from the Scottish Government.